pasamio/noncdn/INSTALL.markdown

 	ServerAdmin example@noncdn.org
 	DocumentRoot "/var/lib/noncdn/master"
 	DirectoryIndex index.php
+	CustomLog "/var/lib/noncdn/logs/master_access_log" combined
+	ErrorLog "/var/lib/noncdn/logs/master_error_log"

 This sets up the document root in the given sub-directory matching the server name.
 In this situation it is the master node however you could swap in auth and edge respectively.

+For the document root, you will need a directory directive like this:

+	Options -Indexes
+	AllowOverride All

+This will disable indexes and add the ability for the .htaccess file to operate properly.

 From here you need to copy the htaccess.txt file to .htaccess and configure accordingly.
 You can also migrate these settings into your main Apache configuration file as well.